 Tired of living paycheck to paycheck?
 It’s hard to get ahead when you’re always trying to catch up on your bills, but it’s not impossible.
 At PromoCodeWatch, we know how much finances play into your mental happiness, physical comfort, and the quality of your relationships.
 Don’t let your finances destroy you.
 Use these tips instead to create a practical and manageable budget.

 Whether you are shopping for groceries or new clothes, there is almost always a coupon or sale you can take advantage of to save a little extra cash.
-Shop at department stores like Walmart or Kohl's, which allow you to stack coupons and extend your dollar further.
+Shop at department stores like Target or online at Amazon, which frequently offer promo codes which you can use to extend your dollar further.

 Create a Plan

 It makes sense that budgeting efforts start with a basic spending plan.
 Regardless of whether you’re new to finance or are a twenty-year veteran, it’s important to not only set a budget, but also create one that is manageable and realistic for you.

 Try tracking your spending for a week to grab a diagnostic view of your habits.
 You can do this by hand, separating each purchase into categories, or use free online software like Mint.
 With Mint, you can actually link your accounts and view the previous month’s spending to gain this insight.

 Now, create a new budget, either through a spreadsheet or free software.
 Set up your basic categories: need, want, and save.
 Your rent payment or mortgage is a need.
 Christmas gifts are a want.
 Your 401(k) contributions are savings.
 Here is a list of some basic budget categories to get you started.